How do we decide on referrals in our audiometric tests?

-Referral of some people to a specialist, or more likely in the first instance to a GP, will always be part of audiometry done in a workplace screening programme.
+Referral of some people to a specialist, or more likely in the first instance to a GP, will always be part of audiometric testing done in a workplace screening programme.

-Referrals generally come up in Category 3 and Category 4 cases.
-For me, how these are dealt with is a very important and useful tool for distinguishing between the good service providers who clearly have a bit of knowledge and are looking at each result individually, and those who are simply pressing a 'go' button, then saying little more than 'computer says fail, referral' if a Category 3 or Category 4 result comes up.
+Referrals generally come up in Category 3 and Category 4 cases, or possibly in unilateral results.
+For me, how these are dealt with is a very important and is useful tool for distinguishing between the good service providers who clearly have a bit of knowledge and are looking at each result individually, and those who are simply pressing a 'go' button then saying little more than 'computer says fail, referral' if a Category 3 or Category 4 result comes up.

 Unnecessary referral is not only a sign of shabby service and a screening technician who is frankly doing little more than a trained monkey could do, but it also causes the employer needlessly increased costs and the attendee pointless worry and wasted time.